Why the title Suck It And See caused a problem for Arctic Monkeys

 In fact, in the United States some copies of the album caused such offence that they were covered with a big Arctic Monkeys sticker in the centre, making its Beatles White album-esque cover appear even more plain.

-But why were they so bothered by it?
-Find out here...
+But why were they so bothered by the record?
+Find out below...

 Arctic Monkeys' Suck It And See album artwork cover